alexkychen/assignPOP/README.md

 ## What's new
 Changes in ver.
 1.2.2 (2020.11.6)
 - Update read.Genepop and read.Structure - locus has only one allele across samples will be kept.
 Use reduce.allele to remove single-allele or low variance loci.
 - In ver.
-1.2.1, errors might be generated when running assign.MC (and other assignment test functions) due to single-allele loci.
+1.2.1, errors might be generated when running assign.MC (and other assignment test functions) due to existence of single-allele loci. (fixed in ver.
+1.2.2)

 <details>
 <summary>History</summary>